jgmalcolm/jgmalcolm.github.io/_drafts/neurosurgery.md

   - can take anywhere between 3-9mo to get something published
   - for your target journal, look at published articles to see example "Received" and "Accepted" times

+## Sub-intern advice

+* Never complain about being tired or stressed in front of residents or attendings.
+Their lives are way harder than yours.
+* Listen for any mention of something needing to get done, and jump on it.
+* Study the surgical cases you'll see tomorrow.
+Even just 10 minutes will pay off.
+Learn one important step you'll watch for the next day.
+* Prepare answers for the obvious questions: Why neurosurgery?
+What's your research about?